paulmillr/noble-ciphers/README.md

 It is tested against property-based, cross-library and Wycheproof vectors, and has fuzzing by [Guido Vranken's cryptofuzz](https://github.com/guidovranken/cryptofuzz).

+If you see anything unusual: investigate and report.

 ### Constant-timeness

 _JIT-compiler_ and _Garbage Collector_ make "constant time" extremely hard to